daniaquazi/portfolio/README.md

 ---

 ### London Airbnb Analysis
 Analysis of 60,000+ London Airbnb listings using the Inside Airbnb dataset.
-The focus is on pricing and geography — which boroughs are most expensive, how room type and superhost status affect price, and what guest reviews say about their stays.
+The focus is on pricing and geography: which boroughs are most expensive, how room type and superhost status affect price, and what guest reviews say about their stays.
 Includes SQL queries, TextBlob and VADER sentiment analysis, a regression model to predict nightly price, and an interactive Tableau dashboard with a choropleth map of London.

 Skills: SQL, Pandas, Scikit-learn, NLP, Tableau